Beliavsky/Fortran-code-on-GitHub/README.md

 [WRF](https://github.com/wrf-model/WRF): Weather Research and Forecasting (WRF) model

 ## Code Tools
+[AD_dnSVM](https://github.com/lauvergn/AD_dnSVM): Fortran Automatic Differentiation tool using forward mode for scalars (S), Vectors (V) and Matrices (M), by David Lauvergnat.
+It has no limit in terms of the number of independent variables (this number is defined at runtime) and can compute up to third derivatives.

 [adjac](https://github.com/pv/adjac): automatic differentiation for generating sparse Jacobians, using Fortran 95 and operator overloading, by Pauli Virtanen

 [autodiff](https://github.com/sgeard/autodiff): automatic differentiation for up to 4th derivatives, by Simon Geard